iltommi/qdb-documentation/source/api/common.rst

 Memory management
 -----------------

 A lot of calls allocate memory on the client side.
 For example, when you get an entry, the calls allocate a buffer large enough to hold the entry for you.
-In C, the memory needs to be explicitely released.
+In C, the memory needs to be explicitly released.
 In C++, Java and Python, this is not necessary as a memory management mechanism is included with the API.